woowacourse-precourse/java-calculator-7/README.md

 # Calculator class

 - Calculator class has below Large functions
-    1. read input
+    1. process input ( internal function)
-    2. process input
+    2. sum all element (internal funtion)
-    3. sum all element
+    3. interface for calculating

-    - By using these functions, satisfy the functional requirement
+    - By using interface, User can use calculator and calculator do tasks processing input and sum all elements